KonstantinSKY/Selen/README.md

     `parents([level number])`

-By defauts it jumps up for 1 level
+By default, it jumps up for 1 level

 ## Actions with elements